Price: ~ $699

 This newest version includes the following: a sleeker design with upgraded fabrics, adjustable footrests for your kiddos, magnetic peekaboo windows, forever air, all-suspension tires, Baby Jogger’s signature in-seat fold, an adjustable handlebar, and the inclusion of both a handbrake and a foot brake.
-Sadly, like the City Mini Double 2, the GT2 is heavier (4 lbs!!) than the previous model (it was 32.5 lbs and now weighs 36.6 lbs — this is due to a bar that was added near the rear as well as the new features and design).
+Sadly, the GT2 is heavier (4 lbs!!) than the previous model (it was 32.5 lbs and now weighs 36.6 lbs — this is due to a bar that was added near the rear as well as the new features and design).

-Right now, it’s available in jet black, slate and carbon.
+Right now, it’s available in jet black and slate (grey).

 The City Mini GT2 Double is a side-by-side all-terrain double stroller that manages to be both nimble and compact!
 It serves an important niche: city dwellers who still want all-terrain capabilities to roll through parks and old sidewalks; and, you know, to zig zag through drunks passed out on the sidewalk (cue #SanFranLiving), cable car tracks, and whatever else city living throws your way.

 Baby Jogger City Mini GT2 Double Stroller Review: Size & Weight

 As mentioned, at 36.6 lbs, this stroller is heavy.
 However, the width is the same at roughly 30” wide.
 At this width, you’ll be able to get through modern doorways.
 Because of the smaller tires (vs. a full sized all terrain stroller, like BOB), the stroller itself isn’t as monstrous.